NHSRC/facilities-assessment-server/API.md

 }
 ```
 #### Description
-* User type should be one of these values - State, Program.
+* User type should be one of these values - State, AssessmentToolMode.
 State implies access to the state level data and Program implies access to program (NQAS, Kayakalp etc) level data.
 * User type name is the name for chosen user type.
-For State it should be the name of the state and in case of Program it should be program name.
+For State it should be the name of the state and in case of AssessmentToolMode it should be program name.
 * Note that this creates a user inactive mode.
 You need to contact the system administartor to enable the user to be able to login.

 ### Login